top of page

 jyoung@oconeelaw.com

-The Patrol Division serves the community in a number of ways, primarily focusing on 4 areas of responsibility- answering calls for service, checking residential and business properties, performing patrol requests on locations where citizens have asked for additional deputy presence, and enforcing traffic laws where applicable.
+The Uniform Patrol Division serves the community in a number of ways, primarily focusing on 4 areas of responsibility- answering calls for service, checking residential and business properties, performing patrol requests on locations where citizens have asked for additional deputy presence, and enforcing traffic laws where applicable.
 Other responsibilities of the Patrol Division include serving civil papers and arrest warrants, answering questions from the general public, assisting motorists and others in need, and observing suspicious or criminal activity and taking action to keep the community safe.

 Reserves